-In some people’s eyes a flat roofed dormer might not provide the aesthetic appeal of other forms of loft conversion, but does provide the greatest gain in both floor space and headroom.
-Whilst a gable fronted dormer or hipped roof dormer can be an attractive addition to a property, it can be more expensive to construct and will not provide as much additional internal space.
+- In some people’s eyes, a flat-roofed Dormer might not provide the exterior aesthetic appeal as other forms of loft conversion but does provide the greatest gain in both floor space and headroom.
+Whilst a gable-fronted Dormer or hipped roof Dormer can be an attractive addition to a property, it can be more expensive to construct and will not provide as much additional internal space.

-A: In the majority of cases, adding a dormer loft conversion to a house falls under permitted development and will not require planning permission.
-It is however important to be aware of the specific conditions and limitations of permitted development, and if there is any doubt as to whether your proposed conversion passes the permitted development tests we recommend obtaining a Lawful Development Certificate from your local authority.
+In the majority of cases, adding a Dormer loft conversion to a house falls under permitted development and will not require planning permission.
+It is, however, important to be aware of the specific conditions and limitations of permitted development, and if there is any doubt as to whether your proposed conversion passes the permitted development tests, we recommend obtaining a Lawful Development Certificate from your local authority.
 The LDC is not the same as planning permission, but does provide you with written proof that your loft conversion is lawful should questions be raised at a later date when you come to sell your house.

 You will require planning permission if: